 Apply for a school place or change an existing school place

-If you pay your council tax to Southampton City Council then you must apply for schools, even those not in Southampton, through our admissions team.
-If you are unsure if your child lives in Southampton, you can check whether we are your local authority for school admissions.
+If you pay your council tax to Southampton City Council then you must apply for schools through us, even those not in Southampton.
+If you are unsure, you can check whether we are your local authority for school admissions.

-Applications for September 2020 entry are open from 9 September 2019 for:
+School place applications for September 2020 entry are open from 9 September 2019.

 Deadline for September 2020 entry:

 Check before you apply

 Otherwise you can apply through the portal below.
 Citizen Portal guidance is available to use when applying.